 These numbers are mobile-only from the native Facebook app.
 They do not include iPads or Android tablets; mobile web browsers like Chrome and Safari; or separate Facebook-owned experiences like Facebook Lite, Messenger or Instagram.
 They are measured as a 30-day aggregate which is updated each day and weighted based on the relative population of iOS and Android readers for each publisher.
 As a result, your total lift is not a simple average of your iOS and Android lift.

-We measure these metrics to show views from Facebook (e.g. News Feed, Timeline, Pages, Groups, comments) to Instant Articles and mobile web articles.
+We measure these metrics to show views from Facebook (e.g. Feed, Timeline, Pages, Groups, comments) to Instant Articles and mobile web articles.
 Comparing these metrics allows us to see whether Instant Articles is delivering a lift (more article views) over mobile web articles, or not.

-In News Feed we rank stories based on how relevant each post is to each individual person; we do not show links higher in people's News Feed because they are Instant Articles.
+In Feed we rank stories based on how relevant each post is to each individual person; we do not show links higher in people's Feed because they are Instant Articles.
 If, based on engagement signals, someone might find an Instant Article more relevant, we may show that link higher in their feed.